arfserra/ctb-tracker/PRD.md

   - Ensure repetitions and weight are positive numbers.

 ### Deliverables
-1. A JavaScript file (`logWorkout.js`) for handling form submission and integrating with Supabase.
-2. An HTML template (`logWorkout.html`) containing the form structure styled with Tailwind CSS.
+1. A Streamlit page (`log_workout.py`) for logging workouts.
-3. Dropdown dynamically populated with exercises from Supabase.
+2. Dropdown dynamically populated with exercises from Supabase.
-4. Logs saved to the `workout_logs` table with a timestamp.
+3. Logs saved to the `workout_logs` table with a timestamp.

 **Prompt for Copilot:**
-"Create an HTML form styled with Tailwind CSS for logging workouts.
-Use Vanilla JavaScript to populate a dropdown with exercises from the Supabase `exercises` table, validate input fields, and save workout data to the `workout_logs` table."
+"Create a Streamlit page for logging workouts.
+Include a dropdown populated with exercises from Supabase, and fields for repetitions, weight, and notes.
+Validate inputs and save the data to the `workout_logs` table."

 ---